-C) Pre-trial detention
+C) Pre-trial Detention

 Article 486 of the Code of Criminal Procedure of the FR of Yugoslavia sets pre-trial detention of an accused juvenile.
-According to the law this must be an exceptional measure, that is to say only if the grounds of the article 142 para.2 of the code exist (see above).
+According to the law this must be an exceptional measure, that is to say only on the grounds of Article 142 para.2 of the code (see above).